 Toastmasters International is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
-Headquartered in Englewood, Colo., the organization's membership exceeds 300,000 in more than 15,800 clubs in 149 countries.
+Headquartered in Englewood, Colorado, the organization’s membership exceeds 270,000 in more than 14,200 clubs in 148 countries.
 Since 1924, Toastmasters International has helped people from diverse backgrounds become more confident speakers, communicators, and leaders.

 The world needs leaders.
 Leaders head families, coach teams, run businesses and mentor others.
 These leaders must not only accomplish, they must communicate.
 By regularly giving speeches, gaining feedback, leading teams and guiding others to achieve their goals in a supportive atmosphere, leaders emerge from the Toastmasters program.
 Every Toastmasters journey begins with a single speech.
 During their journey, they learn to tell their stories.
 They listen and answer.
 They plan and lead.
 They give feedback—and accept it.
 Through our community of learners, they find their path to leadership.